 In celebration of International Women's Day on March 8, Leading Women takes a look at just seven of the many females throughout history who changed the world for the betterment of all.
 Harriet Beecher Stowe, author and anti-slavery campaigner Harriet Beecher Stowe's best-selling novel "Uncle Tom's Cabin" popularized the anti-slavery campaign.
 The American author's best-selling 1852 novel "Uncle Tom's Cabin" helped popularize the anti-slavery movement.
 For the Worrier.
 40 Belief-Shaking Remarks From a Ruthless Nonconformist.
 If there’s one thing Friedrich Nietzsche did well, it’s obliterate feel-good beliefs people have about themselves.

+He has been criticized for being a misanthrope, a subvert, a cynic and a pessimist, but I think these assessments are off the mark.
+I believe he only wanted human beings to be more honest with themselves.
 He did have a remarkable gift for aphorism — he once declared, “It is my ambition to say in ten sentences what others say in a whole book.”
 A hundred years after his death, Nietzsche retains his disturbing talent for turning a person’s worldview upside-down with one jarring remark.

 How to Travel Full-Time for $17,000 a Year (or Less!)
 Wise Bread Picks For the last five years, I've been traveling the world full-time, and for less money than I've ever spent (and I'd wager less money than most people would spend) to live in one place.

 My worldly possessions fit into one bag (just larger than carry-on size) and a backpack containing my laptop and computer gear.
 Strawberry Torte.
 This beautiful swirled torte is almost too pretty to eat.

 Almost.
 Photography: Word Vrijwilliger.
 Dan Gilbert asks, Why are we happy?
 Junenews.jpg (JPEG-afbeelding, 540x531 pixels) Creative ads for a better world.
 Stunning Short Animated Film <em>The Incident At Tower 37</em> Airs For World Water Day.
 Image via Youtube video screengrab Chris Perry, who worked at Pixar for many years, created an incredible animated short that aired to day, for World Water Day.